 Symptoms are an expression of a body's ill health.
 When you are hot, you don't take a medication so that you no longer feel the heat, but that is how many drugs work.
 At KCIH, we investigate why you developed your illness and work to reverse the underlying cause.
-We do not simply cover the symptoms will a pill.
+We do not simply cover the symptoms with a pill.

 Will insurance cover my visit?

 Insurance often can shape the treatment that you receive and the time you may spend with the doctor.
 Instead, we are focused on providing the best care, without insurance influence.
 In the interest of keeping cash prices as low as possible, we do not bill insurance in the office.
 However, we are happy to provide you with a service summary with the proper diagnostic coding so that you can seek reimbursement after your visit, and we encourage you to submit.
 If reimbursement is vital to you, we recommend that you call your insurance providers prior to the visit.